demystifyfp/FsToolkit.ErrorHandling/gitbook/validation/tryCreate.md

   {Tweet = tweet; Location = location}
 ```

-Then the `validateCreatePostRequest` can be rewritten using the [Option.traverseResult](../option/traverseResult.md) function as below
+Then `validateCreatePostRequest` can be rewritten using the [Option.traverseResult](../option/traverseResult.md) function as below:

 ```fsharp
 let validateLocation (dto : LocationDto) =